 With appearances on menus across the globe, Caldo Verde (kale soup) of the North, is hands down Portugal’s soup ambassador.
 Yet there’s a ton more soupy goodness to explore, and the Beira Baixa is one of the best places to do it.
 To withstand harsh winters blown down from the mountains, the folks in the here learned to make the heartiest of soups inside cast iron caldrons nestled into their fireplaces.
 Combine the smokiness imparted on the soups from the cast iron and fireplace with the freshest of ingredients (everyone grew their own greens and many still do) and you had soup for the soul.
 These soups are also simple examples of the hybrid-ness of this cuisine with a fusion of herbs that outside these recipes are individually associated with either the north or the south.
 Legumes soups are terrific here, like Sopa de Favas (fava beans) – a potato, onion and cilantro bisque finished with creamy fava beans and olive oil.
 Look out for watercress (Agrião) soup too, and one of my favorites, pumpkin (Abóbora) soup with rye bread croutons.
 There’s Sopa de Peixe made with a medley of river fish as well as Caldo da Panela with ties to the Matança (pig slaughter).
 An all-day affair, this last soup serves as two meals.
 In the morning, red kidney beans are boiled in an olive oil broth packed with pig’s ear, snout and cabbage.
 At lunch, these ingredients are eaten sans the broth – that’s hardcore country right there!
 At dinnertime, the reserved broth is enlivened with mint and rice/pasta and eaten as a soup.
 Visit in May for the annual soup festival! (photo by liz west)

-Now that we’ve savored the sultry and delicious main fare of rural cuisine, next up we’ll lick our lips with the sweetest part – dessert!
+Now that we’ve savored the sultry and delicious main fare of rural cuisine, continue on to lick your lips with the sweetest part!